Cause and Effect Dominoes

 ESL Past Simple vs. Past Perfect activity for intermediate B1: guessing, asking and answering questions, labelling, describing, freer practice, pair work

-ESL Past Simple vs. Past Perfect Activity - Grammar Speaking: Guessing, Asking and Answering Questions, Labelling, Describing, Freer Practice - Pair Work
+ESL Past Simple vs. Past Perfect Activity - Grammar and Speaking: Guessing, Asking and Answering Questions, Labelling, Describing, Freer Practice - Pair Work

 Past Perfect Travel Disasters